ronhombre/KyberKotlin/README.md

 ## Introduction

 This is a 100% Kotlin Multiplatform implementation of ML-KEM.
+It depends on Kotlin [sha3](https://github.com/KotlinCrypto/hash), [keccak](https://github.com/KotlinCrypto/sponges),
-It uses a Kotlin [hash](https://github.com/KotlinCrypto/hash) library in order to implement SHAKE and SHA3 within the library.
+and [secure-random](https://github.com/KotlinCrypto/secure-random) libraries in order to implement SHA3, SHAKE, and Secure Random within the library.

 ### Intent